liatwa123/Project/README.md

 The output format is the same for all the squares riddles.
 The green matchsticks represent the new matchsticks’ locations, the grey ones represent the old locations.

+##### IMPORTANT - CLOSE THE WINDOWS TITLED 'THE INPUT' AND 'THE OUTPUT' IN ORDER TO CONTINUE THE EXECUTION OF THE PROGRAM!
+THE EXECUTION OF THE SOLVER STOPS UNTIL THE USER CLOSES THESE WINDOWS!!!

 #### Manual input, normal riddles
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/nor_sqr_in1.jpg?raw=true)